Perfect Strangers (1945 film): Production

 The film did some location shooting in Scotland, but was shot primarily in London.

 No subsequent films came from the agreement, because Korda bristled at being bossed around by MGM's head of production, Louis B. Mayer.

 Reception

 Box office

 Perfect Strangers was a commercial success in both the UK and the US, where it was re-titled Vacation from Marriage.
-It was one of the biggest hits at the British box office in 1945, ranked 22nd according to Kinematograph Weekly.
+It was one of the bigger hits at the British box office in 1945, ranked 22nd according to Kinematograph Weekly.